 See museums with no entry fees

-Did you know you can use your NJ Library card to get into a museum for free?
-Visit places like Battleship NJ or Insectropolis in Toms River for up to four people for free.
+Museum admissions can be costly, especially if the whole family is going.
+But there’s a little secret in your wallet you may not be aware of —your NJ library card can get you free admission to a museum.
+That’s right, the card gives you admission to museums like Battleship NJ or Insectropolis in Toms River for up to four people for free.
 Most passes are loaned for three days, including the day you pick up the pass.
 While not every library participates, it’s best to check with yours to see if they do (here’s what they offer at the Ocean County Library).
 Another way to visit museums for nothing?
-If your bank is Bank of America, you can sign up for free museum days at over 225 museums throughout the USA, including museums throughout NJ.
-Or visit the New Jersey State Museum free of charge on weekdays or weekends or look for more places you can visit without a fee.
+If your bank is Bank of America, you can sign up for free museum days at over 225 museums throughout the United States, including those in New Jersey.
+Or visit the New Jersey State Museum free of charge on weekdays or weekends, or look for more ways to get free admission to museums in the tri-state area.

 Get up close and personal with falcons